3 Maccabees: Theology

 Despite clearly being familiar with 2 Maccabees, the author does not appear to agree with some of its tenets.
 While describing suffering and evil, the book makes no reference to a future resurrection of the innocent nor future retribution for villains.
 While two angels appear in response to a prayer, the author specifically writes that the angels were invisible to the Jews, perhaps suggesting a reluctance to ascribe power or authority to angels rather than God, or a reconciling of conflicting stories.
 The author may have been theologically conservative, keeping to classic traditions of Judaism in opposition to the influence of Greek thought on Judaism, such as Greek beliefs on the immortality of the soul that 2 Maccabees includes.

 One of the main goals of the book may have been to explain the reason behind the Purim-esque festival celebrated by Egyptian Jews.
 In this theory, the origins of the festival had been muddied by time, and the author expanded existing stories of persecution into a story of how God saved the Jews of Egypt.

 The author shows a high regard for the power of prayer; the work frequently depicts the Jews praying for aid, and God answering their prayers.
 Simon, the Jews collectively, and Eleazar all pray to God in situations of dire need, and these prayers are answered directly.

+The author's concluding story sharply condemns apostasy in Judaism: 300 Jews who had left the faith during the initial registration are slain by pious Jews.
+The story may be partially based on Esther 9, where 300 people are also killed, but there the enemies are gentiles which had sought to destroy the Jews; here, they are merely Jewish civilians, and after the crisis has already passed.

 Influence

 3 Maccabees was not influential.
 No Jewish writers of the ancient era appear to reference it or be familiar with it, even those who wrote in Greek.
 The book was not translated into the Latin Vulgate, hence the Western Church's rejection of including it even as a member of the deuterocanonical books.
 While the book was kept in the Greek-speaking Eastern Church's scripture, it is only very rarely referenced or alluded to.
 Theodoret briefly summarizes 3 Maccabees in one of his writings, but this is the rare exception; the work had little influence on Christianity.
-3 Maccabees is included in the deuterocanon of the Eastern Orthodox Church and some Oriental Orthodox Churches: the Armenian Apostolic Church, the Syriac Orthodox Church, and the Assyrian Church of the East.
+3 Maccabees is included in the deuterocanon of the Eastern Orthodox Church and some Oriental Orthodox Churches: the Armenian Apostolic Church, the Syriac Orthodox Church; as well as the Assyrian Church of the East.
 The Apostolic Canons approved by the Eastern Church's Council in Trullo in 692 verified 1, 2, and 3 Maccabees were deuterocanonical, but the Council was rejected by the Western Church's Pope Sergius I.